Jophish/splitio-sdk-promise-example/README.md

 In both Split SDK versions, chaining a `.then()` or `.catch()` on the `.ready()` call (without using `await`) works as expected, but the inconsistent behavior when using `await` is confusing, and seemingly renders e.g., `await splitManager.ready()` unuseable if a timeout is ever expected to occur.

-We were previously `await`ing the `.ready()` calls, and attempting to catch promise rejections in a `try/catch` block, but while updating the Split SDK, discovered that our `catch` blocks were actually never being reached.
+We were previously `await`ing the `.ready()` calls, and attempting to catch promise rejections in a `try/catch` block, but while updating the Split SDK, discovered that our `catch` blocks were actually never being reached, even on timeouts.
 Our main question is how should `.ready()` be called?
 It presents as if it's safe to use `await/async` syntax with, but it seems like we should only ever be chaining it with `.then()` and `.catch()`.
 (Is this documented somewhere?)

 ## Running the tests